 Portfolios are evaluated by Communication Design faculty in an online submission and closed screening.

 Applicants who are selected to continue will be sent a Google Doc sign-up sheet to participate in the Interviews with Communication Design Faculty.

 The 15-minute personal Interviews will take place on Zoom during specific time slots indicated on the sign-up sheet mentioned above.

 Notification of acceptance status will be by email from the Communication Design faculty no more than a week after interviews are completed.

 Outcomes of the Review

-- College of Creative Arts Undecided students, non-major Miami students, and external transfer students not accepted into the Graphic Design program and not granted BFA studio status may obtain BFA studio status by participating in the BFA Transfer Portfolio in the next academic year.
+- College of Creative Arts Undecided students, non-major Miami students, and external transfer students not accepted into the Communication Design program and not granted BFA studio status may obtain BFA studio status by participating in the BFA Transfer Portfolio in the next academic year.

 - For students not accepted for admission to the Communication Design program, it is recommended students repeat ART151 and meet with a design faculty member.